 Our Complaints Handling Policy provides information and assistance on what you can expect from us when dealing with a complaint, how to make a complaint, and how to monitor the progress of a complaint.

 What is a complaint?

-A complaint is an expression of dissatisfaction made to us in relation to our telecommunications products or the complaints handling process itself, where a response or resolution is explicitly or implicitly expected by the Consumer.
+A complaint is an expression of dissatisfaction made to us in relation to our products and services or the way we’ve handled a complaint.

-Customers and former customers have a right to make a complaint and any proposed resolution must be accepted by the complainant before we are required to implement it.
+You have a right to make a complaint.
+We will propose a resolution and this must be accepted by you before we proceed to implementation of the resolution.